 Whole-person assessment does not enable Applicant to surmount the judgment questions raised by his accumulation of delinquent debts.
-Since 2011, he has not shown any manifest effort in addressing any of his covered debts to mitigate his still delinquent accounts.
+Since June 2013, he has not shown any manifest effort in addressing any of his covered debts to mitigate his still delinquent accounts.
 Resolution of his delinquent accounts is a critical prerequisite to his regaining control of his finances.

-While pay reduction conditions might have played a considerable role in his accumulation of so many debts and tax filing omission over a relatively short period, Applicant failed to provide any explanatory material for consideration.
+While income losses and unemployment conditions might have played a considerable role in his accumulation of so many debts over a relatively short four-year period, Applicant failed to provide any explanatory material for consideration.
 Endorsements and performance evaluations might have been helpful, too, in making a whole-person assessment of his overall clearance eligibility, but were not provided.
 Overall, clearance eligibility assessment of Applicant based on the limited amount of information available for consideration in this record does not enable him to establish judgment and trust levels sufficient to overcome security concerns arising out of his accumulation of delinquent debts.

-Taking into account all of the documented facts and circumstances surrounding Applicant's debt accumulations and federal tax filing omission, his lack of any exhibited explanations for his debt accruals and tax filing omission, and his failure to provide any proof of corrective actions taken to address his old debts and tax filing omission, it is still soon to make safe predictive judgments about Applicant's ability to repay his debts and file his federal tax returns as required by law, and restore his finances to stable levels commensurate with the minimum requirements for holding a security clearance.
+Taking into account all of the documented facts and circumstances surrounding Applicant's debt accumulations, his lack of any exhibited explanations for his debt accruals, and the absence of any demonstrated forbearance and payment progress following his return to full-time employment, it is still soon to make safe predictive judgments about Applicant's ability to repay his debts and restore his finances to stable levels commensurate with the minimum requirements for holding a security clearance.

+More time is needed to facilitate's Applicant's making the necessary progress with his finances to facilitate conclusions that his finances are sufficiently stabilized to permit him access to classified information.
 Unfavorable conclusions warrant with respect to the allegations covered by subparagraphs 1.a through 1.j.